 McAfee vs Avast: Which Software Puts Minimal Impact on System?

 It is imperative that an antivirus software should not eat up a lot of system resources, which eventually impacts system speed (or system performance).

 Once again, I will look at the independent tests to find out which software is better in terms of occupying system resources.

-AV-Test’s performance test measures the influence different antivirus products on computer speed while carrying out common tasks, such as opening popular websites, installing/downloading few commonly-used apps, copying of files.
+AV-Test’s performance test measures the influence of different antivirus products on computer speed while carrying out common tasks, such as opening popular websites, installing/downloading few commonly-used apps, copying of files.